CJTozer/CJTozer.github.io/source/_posts/Begin-Again-Once-More.md

 ### Software Development

-In my mind, when I talk about blogging on "Software Development", I mean talking about the low level mechanics of doing your job as a developer.
+When I talk about blogging on "Software Development", I mean talking about the low level mechanics of doing your job as a developer.

-I'm not generally going to try to teach how to program in a specific language (there are probably excellent resources out there already), but instead I expect the emphasis to be on:
+I'm not generally going to try to teach how to program in a specific language (there are many excellent resources out there already), but instead I expect the emphasis to be on:

 * Tools of the trade (from IDEs to low-level libraries)
 * Tips & tricks